lhy-hoyin/PathFinder/user/common-issues.md

 ## My Modules Table

 #### Im trying to add a module, but I see a red cross / the `Add` button is disabled
-It appears that the module code you entered is invalid (it doesn't exist inside the NUSMods)
+It appears that the module code you entered is invalid (it doesn't exist inside the NUSMods).
-Double check the module code to ensureyou did not type it wrong
+Double check the module code to ensure you did not type it wrong.
+(Hint: it doesn't matter if the letters are capitalized)

 #### I deleted the module but I still see it in my table
-Click on the refresh icon found beside the "Add module" textbox
+Click on the refresh icon found beside the "Add module" textbox.
-Otherwise, refresh your broswer
+Otherwise, refresh your broswer.